Computer Sciences 307

 Testing:

 Assignments will be checked for correctness with more tests generated by the instructional staff.
 Your assignment may pass all the provided tests and still be incorrect.
-Grading test cases will not generally be made available.
+Grading test cases will not be made available.
 If you would like to see the test specific test cases your code failed on you must meet with your TA during their office hours to see the test cases.

 Design and style: